keptn/keptn.github.io/content/docs/concepts/statistics/index.md

 To browse the API docs, open the Swagger docs in your [browser](http://localhost:8080/swagger-ui/index.html).

+## Specifying time frames

 To retrieve usage statistics for a certain time frame, you need to provide the [Unix timestamps](https://www.epochconverter.com/) for the start and end of the time frame.
-For example:
+Use the [EpochConverter](https://www.epochconverter.com/) to generate timestamps.

+A Keptn API example using a timestamp is:

 ```
 http://keptn-api-url.com/api/statistics/v1/statistics?from=1600656105&to=1600696105
 ```

-cURL Example:
+A cURL example using a timestamp is:

 ```
 curl -X GET "http://keptn-api-url.com/api/statistics/v1/statistics?from=1600656105&to=1600696105" -H "accept: application/json" -H "x-token: <keptn-api-token>"
 ```

-*Note*: Use the [epochconverter.com](https://www.epochconverter.com/) to generate timestamps.

-### Configuring the service
+## Configuring the aggregating interval

-By default, the service aggregates data with a granularity of 30 minutes.
+By default, the service aggregates data every 30 minutes.
 When this period has passed, the service creates a new entry in the Keptn-MongoDB within the Keptn cluster.
-To change how often statistics are stored, can set the variable `AGGREGATION_INTERVAL_SECONDS` to your desired value.
+To change how often statistics are stored, set the `AGGREGATION_INTERVAL_SECONDS` variable to your desired value.

-[Could we add an example?
-And is the value in seconds (as the name of the variable implies) or in minutes as the text might imply unless the default value is 30x60 seconds]